cdapio/cdap/cdap-docs/user-guide/source/overview.rst

 ====================
 Introduction to CDAP
 ====================
-The Cask Data Application Platform (CDAP) is an easy-to-use platform that makes it simple to analyze huge datasets, without the headache of writing and debugging low-level code.
+The Cask Data Application Platform (CDAP) is an easy-to-use platform that makes it simple to analyze huge datasets, without the headaches of writing and debugging low-level code.
 CDAP provides familiar UIs that make Big Data accessible to anyone.

 CDAP provides two visual interfaces for working with data: